UIU-Developers-Hub/VidTube/README.md

 **Completed Task:**

 - **Home Page:** I have completed the home page and add e video for the first thumbnail and it is clickable.
+- **FrontEnd Section:** This section has completed perfectly.

+**Remaining Taks:**

-- **Remaining Taks:** The tasks are Library , playlists , searchOption Implementation, others Thumbnail Images, others pages and also backend section.It should be completed .
+The tasks are Library Function, playlists , searchOption Implementation, others Thumbnail Images, others pages implementation and also backend section.It should be completed .

 **Tools I have used:**